fedorenchik/PlanetVim/docs/IDE.md

 Configure requests `compile_commands.json`; generators supporting it provide clangd with the selected build directory automatically.
 No database is copied into the source tree.
-Re-enter a source buffer after configuring to activate its updated language-server registration.
+Successful configuration refreshes the instance's language-server command when its compilation database changes.
 The selected-target debugger launch uses an ephemeral Vimspector configuration; existing manual `.vimspector.json` actions remain available and the file is never overwritten.